-We found that throughfall exclusion significantly decreased POC and MAOC and increased soil microbial CUE.
-Furthermore, the proportion reduction of POC/SOC under drought was mainly due to the improvement of CUE.
-POC subjected to fewer soil aggregate protection mechanisms was more variable under drought, which reflected the adaptive adjustment of the soil carbon pools under drought stress.
-Under drought conditions, changes in enzyme activity played a key role in understanding how the increase of CUE leads to changes in soil carbon components.
-This change provides an important explanation for SOC dynamics.
-The results showed that soil microbial CUE primarily influenced soil microbial biomass, which in turn affected SOC components.
-These findings helped to better understand how throughfall exclusion impacts on SOC in P. edulis plantations.
+We found that throughfall exclusion significantly decreased SOC driven mainly by DOC, EOC, ROC, POC and MAOC in surface soil layer and increased soil microbial CUE at both soil layers.
+Furthermore, the proportion reduction of POC/SOC ratio under drought was mainly due to the improvement of CUE.
+POC, being less shielded by soil aggregate protection mechanisms, exhibited greater variability under drought, which reflected the drought adaptive adjustment of the soil carbon pools.
+Under drought conditions, changes in enzyme activity played a key role in understanding how elevated CUE reshaped the mosaic of soil carbon constituents.
+This change provides an important explanation for SOC dynamics and the influence of microbial CUE on soil microbial biomass, which in turn affected SOC components in P. edulis plantations.
 Drought may have variable effects on CUE over different time periods and substrate C quality.
 To gain a deeper understanding of this complex relationship, it is imperative to assess the precise impacts of drought on long-term carbon sequestration processes, along with the microbial mechanisms underpin these processes.

 Acknowledgments